-Waste Water Toilet waste is stored on-board in special holding tanks which may need to be emptied during your stay.
-There are numerous pump-out stations along the waterway.
-The Bilge Pump All boats have automatic and manual bilge pumps.
+Waste water Toilet waste water is stored on-board in special holding tanks which may need to be emptied during your stay.
+There are numerous pump-out stations along the river.
+The bilge pump All boats have automatic and manual bilge pumps.
 The automatic pump will keep the boat dry and the manual pump is strictly for use in the unlikely event of an accident.
-Electricity All boats run on a 12v battery system for lighting, water pumps.
-Fridge etc. It may be possible to rent a 240v invertor to run mobile and laptop chargers and other small devices.
-High current devices such as hairdryers will probably not work.
-Some boats are fitted with 240v shore power and built in inverter - Please check your boat's inventory for details.
-Note that devices such as hairdryers can be very hard on your batter supply and you may need to run the engine at the same time plus minimise the time that you use the device.
+Electricity All boats run on a 12V battery system for lighting, water pumps, fridge etc. It may be possible to rent a 240V invertor to run laptop chargers and other small current devices, but please note high current devices such as hairdryers will probably not work.
+Some boats are fitted with 240v shore power and built in inverter - Please check your boats inventory for details.
+Please note devices such as hair dryers can be very hard on your battery supply and you may need to run the engine at the same time plus minimise the time you use the device.
 Gas The cooker is powered by bottle gas.
 One full bottle is included in your hire charge.
-Safety Equipment Fire Extinguishers All boats are fitted with the appropriate number of fire extinguishers which can be easily reached in case of an emergency.
-Life Jackets Life Jackets are provided for every member of crew; you must ensure that you have a jacket and that it fits well (particularly children) and that you know where it is.
+Security Equipment Fire extinguishers All boats are fitted with the appropriate number of fire extinguishers which can be easily reached in case of an emergency.
+Life jackets Life jackets are provided for every member of crew and you must ensure that you have a jacket that fits well (particularly children) and that you know where it is.
 Note that it is a legal requirement to wear life jackets at all times when in the fishing boat and for children to wear a life jacket on the cruiser deck at all times.